2023 PDC Pro Tour: Dartplayers New Zealand (DPNZ) Pro Tour

-The Dartplayers New Zealand Tour will return for an extended tour for 2023.
-There will be 12 events held over 6 weekends.
+The Dartplayers New Zealand Tour returned for an extended tour for 2023.
+There were 12 events held over 6 weekends.

+Following the culmination of the 2023 DPNZ ProTour season, the top 16 players on the DPNZ Order of Merit competed in the 2024 PDC World Darts Championship qualifier on 9 October in Christchurch.

+The results from the semi-final onwards are shown.

+DPA Winmau Oceanic Masters 2023

+The 2023 Oceanic Masters was held on October 22, the winner qualified for the 2024 PDC World Darts Championship.
+The results from the quarter-final onwards are shown.

 Championship Darts Corporation (CDC) Pro Tour

-The Championship Darts Corporation will continue in 2023.
-It will host 12 events held over 4 weekends.
-The top players from the United States and Canada on the Tour Points List will qualify for the 2024 PDC World Darts Championship.
+The Championship Darts Corporation continued in 2023.
+It hosted 12 events held over 4 weekends.
+The top players from the United States and Canada on the Tour Points qualified for the 2024 PDC World Darts Championship.

+North American Championship

+As in the previous year, the North American Championship was played on the he Saturday afternoon of the US Darts Masters.